aquarium and pond answers, information, articles, resources

 (Click picture to enlarge)

-These worms generally are not a problem often go un-noticed living in the gravel aiding in breakdown of wastes, however high numbers of particular species can indicate low oxygen levels, cloudy water, poor Redox and low filter productivity.
+These worms generally are not a problem and often go un-noticed living in the gravel aiding in breakdown of wastes, however high numbers of particular species can indicate low oxygen levels, cloudy water, poor Redox and low filter productivity.

 This very often suggests some degree of pollution caused by poor cleaning procedures, over crowding, over feeding and poor filtration.